thegrumpys/odop/docs/design/ExecuteCapability.md

-## Investigate third party alternatives that might assist implementation of the EXECUTE feature
+## Investigate alternatives to assist implementation of the Execute, Demo and Tutorial features

 The Execute feature is the basis of demo and tutorial sessions in the CLI software.
 The CLI EXECUTE command has provisions for: